sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     For the binding, select **Data and Variables > Page variable > quantity**, and click **Save**.

-    >Formulas let you manipulate the data before displaying.

-    >Here, the ID is merely displayed, the price is formatted, the supplier is merely displayed, and the weight units and amount are concatenated.

-    >In the next step, for the total, we will do some calculations as well.

 6. Select the **Text - Total** component.